rntmancuso/black-box-profiler/README.md

 Notice in the output that the return of the migration operation is 0, i.e. *success*.
 Also note that the initial physical addresses (PA) of the heap pages --- `0x85609d000` and `0x8561a7000` --- correspond to pages in our private pool after the migration, in this case `0x85dc00000` and `0x85dc01000` respectively.

-l.
-Bring the application to foreground with the `fg` command and kill it with Ctrl+C. The private pool pages will be released and the serial terminal should output something like the following:
+7. Bring the application to foreground with the `fg` command and kill it with Ctrl+C. The private pool pages will be released and the serial terminal should output something like the following:
 ````
 [ 3922.427408] migr_mod: Dynamic de-allocation for phys page 0x85dc01000
 [ 3922.433864] page:ffffffff1d282038 refcount:1 mapcount:0 mapping:ffffff8856525001 index:0x22c5